By Dr. Rick Swartzburg, D.C.

 Memory foam mattresses are usually composed of three inches of visco-elastic foam, over five inches of conventional and springy polyurethane foam.
 High density polyurethane material makes an ideal supportive base for the mattress, but it should be at the very minimum of 1.8lb. per cubic foot.

-Memory foam is usually found in three to five pound densities.
+Memory foam is usually found in three to five-pound densities.
 The higher density memory foam, usually five pounds and up, will become softer when it heats up with body temperature and harder with any drop in room temperature.
 This makes five-pound memory foam more temperature-sensitive, heavier, and usually stiffer (especially when the temperature drops at night).
-Three and four-pound memory foam will therefore be less temperature sensitive and less dense, more soft, less expensive, but also a little less supportive.
+Three and four-pound memory foam will, therefore, be less temperature sensitive and less dense, more soft, less expensive, but also a little less supportive.

 The higher density of memory foam and its viscoelastic nature (which allows it to conform around the body so well), also can create more heat.
 Gel was proposed as a solution to reduce heat body heat build-up, but since gel is a conductive substance, it will only take on the surrounding air to make the foam cooler initially.
 Then that same conduction ability will eventually allow the gel to warm to your body’s temperature as you sleep on the mattress, thereby creating more heat.

 This can be created by ventilating the foam with thousands of small holes.
 However, you can gain the benefits of full airflow circulation from the patented Airflow Transfer System, which is found on the Snuggle-Pedic Mattress.
-It is also found in Tempflow mattresses and is an option in Selectabed models.
+It is also found in Tempflow Mattresses and is an option in Selectabed models.

 Certain types of latex foam will also be soft enough to contour the body, but provide a bit more of a spring effect.
 This material can be combined well with memory foam to make up a mattress, but neither substance should be used in the bottom base layer of the mattress.
 This is because you never want to sink too much into the mattress, as this would cause a folding effect on your body, and you would lose support.
 For this reason, people who are primarily side sleepers can utilize more of the memory and latex foam.
-The shoulders and hips stick out farther, and therefore need more contouring if you are attempting to evenly distribute your weight over the whole of the mattress.
+The shoulders and hips stick out further, and therefore need more contouring if you are attempting to evenly distribute your weight over the whole of the mattress.
 People who are primarily back sleepers may need more of a firmer support material and less of the softer surface foam, as only shallower contouring of the body is needed

 While it is not recommended that you sleep on your stomach, if you do, then always put a pillow or wedge under one side of the pelvis and same side leg, thereby limiting the amount of rotation of the upper spine.
 Back sleepers can place a pillow under their legs to reduce traction on the spine.